timm/tested/README.md

 - reservoir sampling[^ResXX]  is a family of randomized algorithms for randomly choosing k samples from a list of n items,i where n is either a very large or unknown number.
 Typically n is large enough that the list does not fit into main memory.
 For example, a list of search queries in Google and Facebook.
+- normal distribution:
-- normal distribution [^deMo1718]:  that probabilities associated with discretely generated random variables (such as are obtained by flipping a coin or rolling a die) can be approximated by the area under the graph of an exponential function.
+  The French mathematician Abraham de Moivre [^deMo1718] that probabilities associated with discretely generated random variables (such as are obtained by flipping a coin or rolling a die) can be approximated by the area under the graph of an exponential function.
   Generalized by  Laplace[^Lap1812]